naturalis/snakemake-parallel-test/README.md

   are hardcoded in the `{scatteritem}` variable by the scatter/gather functionality (some string processing would fix this)
-- the number of items to scatter needs to be predefined by `scattergather.split` in the Snakefile (can this be modified dynamically?)
+- the number of items to scatter needs to be predefined by `scattergather.split` in the Snakefile (it seems possible to generate this dynamically, though)